espressif/esp-idf/docs/en/api-guides/jtag-debugging/using-debugger.rst

 4.  ``idf.py gdbgui``

     Starts `gdbgui <https://www.gdbgui.com>`_ debugger frontend enabling out-of-the-box debugging in a browser window.
-To enable this option, run the install script with the "--enable-gdbgui" argument, e.g. ``install.sh --enable-gdbgui``.
+To enable this option, run the install script with the "--enable-gdbgui" argument, e.g., ``install.sh --enable-gdbgui``.

     You can combine these debugging actions on a single command line, allowing for convenient setup of blocking and non-blocking actions in one step. ``idf.py`` implements a simple logic to move the background actions (such as openocd) to the beginning and the interactive ones (such as gdb, monitor) to the end of the action list.